 Another common example of a universal archetype of a mandala is a circle with lines intersecting in the middle.
 This may represent the rising and setting of the sun and the intersection with the earth.
 In her travels around the world, Birgitt has looked for this symbol in pre-historic art including cave art…and found it.
 Birgitt had a particular interest in this mandala as she had been taught how to work with this mandala beginning in the 1970’s when she was working on the Six Nations of the Grand River Territory and fell in love with what the Indigenous Peoples in North America refer to as the Medicine Wheel.
 Birgitt has deep respect for the Medicine Wheel, a powerful tool for examining relationships and finding personal and community direction.

 In other parts of the world, working with this mandala of the circle intersected by two lines has different names, and attributed with different meanings.
-Regardless, it is a universal archetype that helps people make sense of their world.
+Regardless of the names given to the mandala, it is a universal archetype that helps people make sense of their world.
 Because it is a universal archetype, each of us has this archetype within our genetic memory and our ancestral history in some way.
 It is the power of this universal genetic memory that, in part, makes working with this mandala, the Medicine Wheel, so powerful.

 The Medicine Wheel Tool

-The Medicine Wheel Tool is an element used within the Genuine Contact Program.
+The Medicine Wheel Tool was developed and is used within the Genuine Contact Way of working.
 The Medicine Wheel Tool is rooted in these ancient traditions and provides an opportunity for working within a holistic framework in a variety of applications in both business and life.
-It does not attempt to be a sacred Medicine Wheel but does have its roots in the teachings of this universal archetype.
+It does not attempt to be a sacred Medicine Wheel.
+It does have its roots in the teachings of this universal archetype and we use the name to pay respect to these roots.

 When Birgitt created the Medicine Wheel Tool, she intentionally chose to not use the colors used by any Indigenous Peoples.
 In part, this was about not appropriating the Medicine Wheel for our work.
 Birgitt, guided by her intuition, intentionally chose colors of the rainbow to represent diversity, universality, and inclusion.

-In naming the tool, Birgitt, based on intuitive guidance, carefully chose to call it the Medicine Wheel Tool.
-Birgitt felt so much respect for the universal archetype, the extensive human history of working with mandalas, and particularly the Native American Medicine Wheel.
+In naming the tool, Birgitt carefully chose to call it the Medicine Wheel Tool.
+Birgitt felt so much respect for the universal archetype, the extensive human history of working with mandalas, and particularly the Indigenous Medicine Wheel teachings.
 Her business coaches wanted her to take this knowledge rooted in the Medicine Wheel and repackage and repurpose it under the name Organizational Compass – a name that would have perhaps had more business appeal – but Birgitt felt it was important to honor the Medicine Wheel in which this tool is rooted.
 She faced the question of how to honor the Medicine Wheel while not engaging in cultural appropriation.
-It was during this decision that she went to an elder on the Six Nations Reserve and he handed Birgitt an audiotape Moh-he-con-nuck: Medicine Wheel Teachings.
+It was during this decision that she went to an elder on the Six Nations of the Grand River Reserve and he gifted Birgitt an audiotape Moh-he-con-nuck: Medicine Wheel Teachings.
 It provided Medicine Wheel wisdom for the human race to use.

 Since that time 25 years ago, the Medicine Wheel Tool has been used in groups around the world, including participation with Indigenous people from many cultures.
 This gift of wisdom has been confirmed repeatedly, including a note from a workshop participant in 2019, who wrote after a program: “Two years ago, I had the great honor of hosting Indigenous Elder Don Coyhis and the Hoop with 101 Eagle feathers at a national conference.
 Don confirmed the gift of the hoop (Medicine Wheel) and its wisdom to all people of the world in a moving ceremony at the start of the event.”